sasial-dev/aos/README.md

 - [With anchor-placement and different easings](http://codepen.io/michalsnik/pen/EyxoNm)
 - [With simple custom animations](http://codepen.io/michalsnik/pen/WxvNvE)

-👉 To get a better understanding how this actually works, I encourage you to check [my post on CSS-tricks](https://css-tricks.com/aos-css-driven-scroll-animation-library/).
+👉 To get a better understanding how this actually works, you can check out [a post on CSS-tricks](https://css-tricks.com/aos-css-driven-scroll-animation-library/) by the original author of this library.

 ---